iOSXPC/wallpaper_app/contributing.md

-All contributions to the iOSXPC Wallpapers app are made solely by iOSXPC Design Studio.
+All contributions to the iOSXPC wallpapers app are made solely by iOSXPC design studio.